Document management overview for projects and related objects

 Consider the following when working with template tasks:

-- When you upload a document to a template task on an Adobe-storage template, Workfront automatically creates a folder in the Documents section of the template task.
+• When you upload a document to a template task on an Adobe cloud storage template, Workfront automatically creates a folder in the Documents section of the template task.
 The folder name is the same as the template task.

-- You can rename and delete the document folder from the Adobe enterprise-storage template task which also deletes the documents in the folder.
+• You can rename and delete the document folder from the Adobe cloud storage template task which also deletes the documents in the folder.
 After you add new documents to the template task, the folder is automatically recreated.
 Deleted documents are not placed back in the folder.

-- For Adobe enterprise-storage templates, the document folder on a template task displays as a subfolder on the documents folder automatically created for the template.
+• For Adobe cloud storage templates, the document folder on a template task displays as a subfolder on the documents folder automatically created for the template.

-- You cannot copy or move a template task from a Workfront-storage template to an Adobe-storage one.
+• You cannot copy or move a template task from a legacy Workfront storage template to an Adobe cloud storage one.
 The reverse is also not possible.